MiladSoleymani/MiladSoleymani/README.md

 ## Rapidfire
-- 🔭 I’m currently looking for a job.

-- 🌱 I’m currently improving my skills in Natural language processing, Computer vision and Brain-Computer Interface.
+- 🌱 I’m currently improving my skills in Computer vision and Brain-Computer Interface.

 - ❓ Ask me about anything related to Python,TensorFlow, ... .